 What is the difference between a Pack N Play and a travel crib?

 While pack n plays are also portable, they are much bulkier and heavier than a travel crib.
 A travel crib is made to be lightweight and portable for travel.

 Best Toddler Travel Bed

-There may become a point where a travel cot just doesn’t work for your toddler, but he just isn’t quite ready for an adult bed yet.
+There may become a point where a travel crib for toddlers just doesn’t work for your toddler, but he just isn’t quite ready for an adult bed yet.
 We have all the best toddler travel beds in this post and the best portable bed rails in this post .

 - Do you have a long haul flight for your family vacation?
 A toddler airplane bed will make the experience so much better for everyone!

 - For getting around, here are our best baby carriers for travel and the best lightweight strollers for travel.

 - Don’t forget these top toddler travel essentials or our favorite must-haves for traveling with a baby.